Xeraphael/Xeraphael/README.md

 ### Glad to see you here! 🤩 ![](https://visitor-badge.glitch.me/badge?page_id=Xeraphael.Xeraphael)

 Hi!
 I am an incoming Ph.D. student 🎓 in the College of Computer Science and Technology at Zhejiang University, supervised by Dongzhan Zhou.
-I am also a joint research intern 🔬 at the Shanghai Artificial Intelligence Laboratory.
+I am also a joint research intern at the Shanghai Artificial Intelligence Laboratory.

-My research interests lie in embodied intelligence 🤖, computer vision 👁️, and multi-agent systems 🌐.
+My research interests lie in embodied intelligence, computer vision, and multi-agent systems.

 ### More about me...